True North Metabolic

 Answer: Use the Appointments page for self-referral or ask your clinician to fax a referral.
 We will contact you with next steps.

 Answer: After your assessment and any required labs, we review eligibility and safety, then decide the timeline together.
-For many patients, this could be the first visit.
+For many patients, this could be the first visit if all requirements are in place.

 19) Can I combine weight-loss and men’s health in one plan?